 If you spent most of your time outdoors like our ancestors did, getting adequate vitamin D would not be an issue.

-But there are some surprising reasons you can longer count on sun exposure to create this essential brain vitamin — even if you spend a lot of time outdoors.
+But there are some surprising reasons you can no longer count on sun exposure to create this essential brain vitamin, even if you spend a lot of time outdoors.

-The usual rule of thumb is “20 minutes of sun twice a week” on a large surface area of your body, such as arms or legs, for adequate vitamin D formation.
+For adequate vitamin D formation, the usual rule of thumb is “20 minutes of sun, twice a week” on a large surface area of your body, such as arms or legs.

-But just being in the sun is no guarantee you’re actually producing vitamin D.
+But just being in the sun is no guarantee that you’re actually producing vitamin D.

-Here are four things that can interfere with the process of making vitamin D:
+Here are four things that can interfere with vitamin D synthesis:

 #1 If you wear sunscreen, don’t expect to synthesize much, if any, vitamin D.

-A recent study concluded that 1 billion people worldwide may have insufficient levels of vitamin D due to sunscreen use!
-(28)
+A recent study concluded that 1 billion people worldwide may have insufficient levels of vitamin D due to sunscreen use.

-#2 If you live in the US, draw a line from San Francisco to Richmond.
+#2 If you live in the US, draw an imaginary line from San Francisco to Richmond.